pmellati/scala-kube-gen/readme.md

 ## How ready is the project?

 The project is still at very early stages, and requires a good amount of polishing.
 However, most of the core translation logic is implemented.

+## Generated source code

+The generated sources can be found under [the `generated-sources` branch](https://github.com/pmellati/scala-openapi-gen/tree/generated-sources/kubeclient/generatedSrc/kubeclient).

+(There is github action that, on each push to `master`, generates, reformats and pushes the generated code to the `generated-sources` branch.)